lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 OR when you turn WAV's volume down (like in pic above), and differently if you substain it on silent waveform.
 Newest LSDj turns off WAV channel once intrument finished playing, enabling Hum to continue on its own.
-When Hum plays over your waveforms, it's gonna be the loudest where distance between middle and top/bottom of the waveform is the greatest.
+When Hum plays over your waveforms, it's gonna be the loudest where distance between middle and top/bottom of the waveform is the greatest.<br>
 After playing with different instrument types and tables, it was easy to notice that during heavy high-tempo modulations **KITs** had the biggest impact on the Gameboy's CPU!
 Wave instruments in dynamic play mode (anything other than MANUAL) being noticebly lighter on the CPU, and Manual Instruments being the lightest of them all!

-## Another look at the tables
+## 12. Another look at the tables - Summary
 Looking at it the other way, 1 row of the Table in stock LSDj is split into 4 in Overclocked version!
 Any modulation squished into those will let you achieve interesting results.
 At extremely high tempos its even more, so any commands you put there and loop it tightly with **"H"** commands will create an interesting result usually unique for Overclocked LSDj only!

-## LSDj Version Overclock differences:
+## 13. LSDj Version Overclock differences:

 This works with all LSDj versions from from 2.6.0 (included) all the way up to the latest one available!